 This is quite similar to the first point, just that this time, they use your information to commit a crime in your name by creating a fake ID.
 These scams might involve smuggling illegal money into your account using your bank information.

-Once the scammer enough information about your bank account, they could take out unsecured loans.
-The moment they receive the money, they are gone and you are left to deal with the aftermath.
+Once the scammer gets enough information about your bank account, they could take out unsecured loans.
+The moment they receive the money, they are gone, and you are left to deal with the aftermath.